Our Favourite Local Noodle Shop In Hoi An

 “Kiss Me Honey Honey Kiss Me…” blares at life-threatening volume from a people-carrier that has stopped outside the restaurant we’re in.
-It’s a rather incongruous aural assault in this quiet lane that is home to our favourite local noodle shop in Hoi An.
+It’s a rather incongruous aural assault in this quiet lane that is home to our favourite local noodle shop in Hoi An, in Central Vietnam.

 This modern people mover, filled to the brim with a well-to-do Vietnamese family, is a rare sight on this alleyway on the edge of the old town.
 Many wealthy visitors from the nearby city of Da Nang head here on weekends to visit their favourite eateries, but this weekday lunch visit is a little out of character.

 Shirley Bassey’s 1958 hit song is also as incongruous here as the shop itself, occupying what might have been the modest living room and patio of a typical modern backstreet Hoi An house.
 Eating here is a very different experience to eating at stalls or dining in restaurants in the old town.

-The shiny stainless steel monochrome of the tables is broken with bursts of colour from the bright red plastic containers holding chopsticks, spoons and condiments.
+The shiny stainless steel monochrome of the tables is broken with bursts of colour from the bright red plastic containers holding condiments, chopsticks and spoons.
 Back inside the room there’s a glass display cabinet holding family mementoes and trinkets, a huge calendar on the wall, a shrine, and a couple of motor scooters parked inside.

 And while I call it a noodle shop, it’s one that locals come to for just two noodle dishes, cao lau and mi quang.
 That’s it.
 You might get asked if you want a drink with your choice — if you’re lucky.
 And, if you’re really in favour, they might provide some crisp, smoky, plate-sized rice crackers speckled with poppy or sesame seeds.